ECNU-Cross-Innovation-Lab/ShiftSER/README.md

   * `rnn`: 1 layer bidirectioanl LSTM.
   * `transformer`: 2-block Transformer with relative positional embedding by default.
 * `--shift`: whether to use temporal shift.
 The placement of shift are hard-coding as described in our paper: residual shift for CNN, replacement of MHSA for Transformer and in-place shift for lstm.
 We provide optional placement in annotation.
-* `--ndiv`: shift proportion, namely 1/ndiv of channels will be shifted while others reamain unchanged.
+* `--ndiv`: proportion of shift, namely 1/ndiv of channels will be shifted while others reamain unchanged.
 * `--stride`: the step to be shifted, kept as 1 by default.
 * `--bidirectional`: whether to use bidirectional temporal shift.
 * `--finetune`: whether to finetune the pretrained model or take the pretrained model as feature extractor.
 By default, we use wav2vec2 for feature extraction and HuBERT for feature extraction.